sealin-co/Hangman/README.md

 # Hangman App
 This is a simple Hangman game made in Android Studio as a first-time attempt at learning app development.
-Basic right now, but I'm planning on expanding it into a fleshed out game.